natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-64DJP.md

 In 2017, it was announced that the AH-64DJP helicopters were to have their targeting systems upgraded by the American Lockheed Martin defense firm.
 According to a press briefing from April 26 of 2017, the upgrade was to the Modernized Target Acquisition Designation Sight/Pilot Night Vision Sensor (M‑TADS/PNVS).
 The M-TADS is the laser designator that allows the targeting of the AGM-114 Hellfire missiles, while the PNVS assists with safe flight in day, night, and adverse weather missions.
 The contract was for the delivery of 14 Modernized Day Sensor Assembly (M-DSA) laser designator kits.
 The M-DSA increases the reliability of the laser designator and also increases the precision of the system.
 Additionally, Lockheed Martin's Apache sustainment team was to provide performance-based logistics support to the JGSDF under a separate three-year contract.
 Japan was the first Apache operator to receive the M-DSA upgrade.

-As of 2017, the JGSDF operated one squadron of ten AH-64DJP helicopters, with the other three acting as training helicopters.
+The JGSDF operated one squadron of ten AH-64DJP helicopters, with the other three acting as training helicopters.
 One AH-64DJP was destroyed in a crash in February 2018, resulting in the deaths of both crew members; this left a total of 12 AH-64DJP helicopters.

+In late 2022, the Japanese Ministry of Defence in its plans of "Elimination of obsolete equipment" decided to largely replace its fleet of attack and observation helicopters with drone craft and loitering munitions.
+Part of this list includes the AH-64D.
+Officially resulting in its end of service by 2027.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->